 Balsillie School PhD Workshop in Global Political Economy

-WatPEG and the Balsillie School have hosted several PhD Dissertation Workshops in Global Political Economy.
+WatPEG and the Balsillie School have hosted six PhD Dissertation Workshops in Global Political Economy.
 At these workshops, doctoral students present either a dissertation proposal or a draft thesis chapter and receive comments from the other student participants and from faculty.
 The workshop format is designed to maximize the quality of feedback and the time available for discussion.
 All participants read all of the submitted papers before the workshop, and there are no oral presentations.
 On the first day, authors are not allowed to speak during the sessions on their papers.

 The Sixth Balsillie School PhD Dissertation Workshop in Global Political Economy was held from April 28 to 30, 2021.”